SelimKutuk/osmea/projects/README.md

 **A comprehensive Flutter showcase for OSMEA UI components**

-The Components App demonstrates how to build modern, accessible, and beautiful mobile applications using OSMEA's extensive component library.
+The Components App demonstrates how to build modern, and beautiful mobile applications using OSMEA's extensive component library.
 Perfect for developers learning to use OSMEA components or as a reference for production implementations.

 #### **🎯 Key Features**
 - **📱 Cross-Platform Support** - iOS, Android, and Web compatibility